Israel Archaeology: Volunteer On An Excavation In 2025

 - Tel Hazor Lower City – University of Haifa

-- Tel Lachish – Hebrew University Expedition
+- Tel Lachish โ Hebrew University Expedition

 - Tel Shimron – Tel Aviv University

-- Tell Keisan – Ben-Gurion University of the Negev
+- Tell el-Badawiya/Hannathon – University of Chicago

 - Timna – Tel Aviv University

-🌴 Visit or find out about other archaeological excavations: Israel Nature and Parks Authority runs the sites open to tourists.
+๐ด Visit or find out about other archaeological excavations: Israel Nature and Parks Authority runs the sites open to tourists.
 Visit their website for information and to plan your own tour!

 Archaeology in Israel for tourists